 As mentioned in our Elasticsearch monitoring guide, it is a good idea to regularly back up your clusters with the snapshot and restore module.
 Amazon ES automates this process by taking daily snapshots of your cluster and storing them for two weeks in S3.

 Amazon ES helps you capitalize on Elasticsearch’s distributed design through the “zone awareness” feature.
 If you enable zone awareness on a domain, the service will automatically distribute the instances across multiple availability zones.
-The master node will also assign replica shards across instances and zones as much as possible.
+The primary node will also assign replica shards across instances and zones as much as possible.
 If the service detects that a node has failed, it will automatically provision a new instance and restore the data from a backup snapshot if possible.

 Amazon ES exposes metrics through CloudWatch, so that you can monitor the performance of your clusters and make adjustments as needed.
 Datadog’s integration enables you to correlate those performance metrics with metrics from other parts of your infrastructure.